-Step 1 – Decide what type of farming you want to get into, you’ll need particular skills and specialised knowledge depending on which type of farming you’re passionate about.
+Step 1 – Decide what type of farming you want to get into; you’ll need particular skills and specialised knowledge depending on which type of farming you’re passionate about.

 Step 2 – Consider completing your high school certificate, Maths and STEM could be useful subjects, as well as business related subjects.

-You could also consider a university degree.
+You could also consider a university degree, such as: